 The President of TTU shall designate the Vice Provost for Student Life to be responsible for the development and continuing implementation of these programs.

 a.
 Standards of conduct that clearly prohibit the unlawful possession, use, or distribution of alcohol and illicit drugs by faculty, staff, and students on TTU property or as part of any officially sponsored TTU activities;

 c.
 A description of the health risks associated with the use of illicit drugs and the abuse of alcohol;

 d.
-A description of the drug and alcohol prevention, counseling, intervention, education, assessment, and referral, or re-entry programs available to faculty, staff, and/or students; and
+A description of the drug and alcohol prevention, counseling, intervention, education, assessment, referral, or re-entry programs available to faculty, staff, and/or students; and

 This review shall be conducted by a committee appointed by the President of TTU from among nominees provided by the administration, the Vice Provost for Student Life, Faculty Senate, Staff Senate, Human Resource Services, and Student Government Association.

 Penalties for violation of this policy range from mandatory participation in university-approved drug and alcohol abuse counseling and rehabilitation programs to dismissal from the university.

 After consultation with appropriate personnel, supervisors may recommend an option of university-approved drug counseling and rehabilitation in lieu of or in addition to the specified sanctions in the applicable university manual.
 Each case will be determined separately.

 In addition to any penalty resulting from violation of this policy, the university may also refer any evidence of illegal activities by any faculty, staff, or student to the proper authorities for review and potential prosecution.
 Such referrals will be made through the Office of the President, Office of the Provost and Senior Vice President, Office of General Counsel, Human Resources, and/or the Office of Student Conduct.

-If the offender is a faculty member, the supervisor (usually the department chair) shall initially recommend to the dean and, thereafter, to the Provost and Senior Vice President in appropriate sanction.
+If the offender is a faculty member, the supervisor (usually the department chair) shall initially recommend to the dean and, thereafter, to the Provost and Senior Vice President an appropriate sanction.
 When termination is recommended, the faculty member may appeal to the university Grievance Committee.